vianna-research/website/pages/01_workgroups/majdani/methods.md

 ### Image acquisition

-- imaging of the inner ear and lateral skull base
+- imaging of the inner ear and the lateral skull base
 - imaging of cochlear implants after insertion

 ### Image processing and software development